-Now, look at your white slips - you should have 4 slips.
+- Now, look at your white slips.
 On the back, write down a price for that item.
-It needs to be multiples of 10 shillings, because we only have the beans for now.
-Keep the prices / units as small as possible to accommodate for the value of beans that were given.
-10 beans represents 100 CIC so ideally your stock of goods or services is around there.

-Give them time to write on the back of each slip.
+It needs to be multiples of 10 shillings, because we only have the beans for now. - Give them time to write on the back of each slip.
 Also do some slips for yourself, including one for a Boda ride.
-On the back, write down 50 etc.

-• Now we are ready to trade.
+On the back, write down 50 etc. - Now we are ready to trade.
 For example, I have a Boda ride (hold up the paper) and on the back I wrote 50 (flip and show the back).
 If you want the ride, you give me 5 beans.
-I give you the slip with the Boda ride.
-If I still have more slips of paper (stock), I can give someone else a ride.
-This is simulating a market - try to sell your entire stock and spend your beans.
+I give you the slip with the Boda ride and then take another white slip and write the same on the new slip, Boda ride on one side and 50 on the back.
+I still have the motorbike and can give someone else a ride.
+The same for your services.
+If you sell one, write up another slip.
+It's like a market so you can sell as many as you want of your items or services.

-• Now go around to one another and buy things you would normally buy.
+Now go around to one another and buy things you would normally buy.
 Everyone should make at least 5 trades.
-After you have made 5 trades, sit down, count your beans, and we will know we are done when everyone is back in their seat.
+After you make 7 trades, sit down and we will know we are done when everyone is back in their seat.